EshaanJoshiSDBI/Notes/Sem5/NoSQL/QB_soln.md

 	+ SQL queries
 - It allows programs or users of programs to retrieve data by keys.
 	+ Retrieving a value, Deleting a value, updating values simply using the associated key
+- Instead of using a query language, application developers access and manipulate a key-value store with the `put`, `get` and `delete` functions.
+	+ `put($key as xs:string, $value as item())` adds a new key-value pair to the table and will update a value if the key is already present.
+	+ `get($key as xs:string) as item()` returns the value for any given key, or it may return an error message if there's no key in the key-value store.
+	+ `delete($key as xs:string)` removes a key and its value from the table, or it may return an error message if there's no key in the key-value store.
 ### Compare between document-store, columnar store and key-value store databases
 |Document stores|Key-Value stores|Columnar stores|Graph stores|
 |:-------------:|:--------------:|:-------------:|:----------:|